Hoyasumii/bee-movie/README.md

 Yeah.
 You going to the funeral?
 No, I'm not going.
-Everybody knows, sting someone, you die
+Everybody knows, sting someone, you die.